vasiliyk/qcrawl/docs/concepts/cli.md

   --setting max_depth=3
 ```

-For full list of settings refer to the [Settings documentation](settings.md).
+For the full list of settings, refer to the [Settings documentation](settings.md).

 ### Output & Export